crysxd/shared-firebase-preferences/README.md

 # Sync Data
 Simply call `SharedFirebasePreferences#pull()` to get the lastest values from the server.
 Note that you can add a `OnFetchCompleteListener`to the returned object to get updates about the pulling e.g. when it is completed.
 You can use `SharedFirebasePreferences#push()` to push the local data to the server.
 This method returns a `Task<Void>` to which listeners can be attached.
 Also calling `prefs.edit().put("greeting", "Hello World!").apply()` or `prefs.edit().put("greeting", "Hello World!").commit()` will automatically push the changes to the server.

 You can use `SharedFirebasePreferences#keepSynced(true)` to keep the data in-sync with the server while the app is running.
 You will be informed about changes via the `SharedPreferences.OnSharedPreferenceChangeListener` attached to the preferences.
-Please remember to call `SharedFirebasePreferences#keepSynced(false)` when your app/activity enters the abckground!
+Please remember to call `SharedFirebasePreferences#keepSynced(false)` when your app/activity enters the background!

 # Use with PreferenceFragment
 You must override the `attachBaseContext(Context newBase)`  method in the `Activity` hosting the `PreferenceFragment` to use `SharedFirebasePreferences` with it: